Core Terms That Shape Guardianship Cases

 "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, a federally recognized Indian tribe or any territory or insular possession subject to the jurisdiction of the United States.

 A.R.S. § 14-12102(14)The broad definition of "state" is worth noting.
-It includes not just the fifty states but also territories, the District of Columbia, and federally recognized Indian tribes.
-This means the jurisdiction rules in this chapter can apply to guardianship matters involving tribal courts or territorial courts, not just state-to-state conflicts.
+It covers not just the fifty states but also territories and tribal nations.
+As a result, these jurisdiction rules can apply to tribal courts and territorial courts, not just state-to-state disputes.